clearmatics/zeth/client/README.md

 ## Receiving transactions

-The following command scans the blockchain for any new transactions which generate Zeth notes indended for the public address `zeth-address.pub`:
+The following command scans the blockchain for any new transactions which generate Zeth notes intended for the public address `zeth-address.pub`:

 ```console
 # Check all new blocks for notes addressed to `zeth-address.pub`,